 Typically, for the most part, the relationship between a customer and a company is almost purely transactional.
 But that’s not the case when it comes to Tesla and its customers.
 Just as Tesla is fully invested in creating the best electric cars on the planet, Tesla owners are truly invested in the success of the company.

 Tesla’s target audience is rallied by the company’s mission and genuinely believes Tesla is capable of the best.
 In fact, in less than two decades, it has become the most valuable car company in the United States and one of the most sought-after car brands with an astounding fan base.
+According to recent statistics:

 Does Tesla Motors have a great marketing department?
 Not really, there’s no marketing team or a chief marketing officer (CMO).
 What’s more, Tesla’s advertising budget is zero.